wunderio/wundertools-dockerprototype/README.md

 ````
 \app -------------------> everything to do with your application
   \drush ---------------> .drush folder for container user, which can hold aliases and cache
-  \console -------------> .console fodler for container user, which can hold everything from $/> drupal init
+  \console -------------> .console folder for container user, which can hold everything from $/> drupal init

   \vendor --------------> folder that has elements managed by drupal composer
   \web -----------------> web server root

 \wundertools -----------> everything to do with wundertools and docker
-  \docker --------------> folders per image build for custom project images (each contains a Dockerfile)

-  \config.inc ----------> A special include script that configs variables for commands

-  \COMMAND -------------> Various bash commands that replace typically used tools like drush, docker-compose and composer

-  \tools ---------------> Little support applets that you may need
 ````

+## Documentation

+There is extensive documentation on the wundertools approach in /wundertools/docs

 ## Getting set up